Accueil » Tips » Phycocyanin, the blue-green pigment of spirulina

 Spirulina tablets

-Liquid phycocyanin has higher bioavailability
+Liquid phycocyanin has greater bioavailability.

 Side effects and contraindications